Search Result: 20

 To celebrate the 25th anniversary of the establishment of the HKSAR, the Leisure and Cultural Services Department and First Initiative Foundation jointly present “The Hong Kong Jockey Club Series: The Big Eight – Dinosaur Revelation” which is exclusively sponsored by The Hong Kong Jockey Club.
 Before getting in there, shall we slightly catch a glimpse of this large-scale dinosaur exhibition?
 Unique landmark dinosaur exhibition The Hong Kong Science Museum is presenting a unique landmark dinosaur exhibition, showcasing eight of the most iconic creatures from the 'Golden Age of Dinosaurs' together for the first time: Tyrannosaurus, Triceratops, Spinosaurus, Allosaurus, Hesperosaurus, Diplodocus, Hatzegopteryx and a baby sauropod.
 The exhibition boasts an unrivalled amount of original fossil material, some of the most complete fossil skeletons in the world, world-class artwork, cutting-edge 3D renderings and the first scientifically accurate reconstructions of the world's largest predatory dinosaur and the world's largest flying creature.
 The team behind the exhibits took a unique approach to this project, blending the world of scientific research, storytelling and unique scenography to create an exhibition that reveals entirely novel scientific insights and provides immersive experiences along with some dynamic skeletal mounts.
 Other activities In addition, there are other activities, such as the Science Theatre: Dinosaur Apocalypse and the Maker Workshop: Dinosaur Spinning Lamp.
 Book the visit online for free admission Very attractive, isn’t it?
 Don’t sit and wait.
 Book your visit online for free admission now!
 The e-booking system will be updated at 10 am every Monday, and bookings can be made for the upcoming week (excluding the regular closing day on Thursday).
 Updates will be made on a weekly basis.
 Remember to visit Klook on time.
 Find out more about The Big Eight – Dinosaur Revelation from the official website and the exhibition pamphlet.
 The Hong Kong Jockey Club Series: The Big Eight – Dinosaur Revelation Venue: Hong Kong Science Museum, 2 Science Museum Road, Tsim Sha Tsui East, Kowloon Date: Until 16 Nov 2022 (Close on Thursdays, except public holidays) Fee: Free (online booking is required)

-The Hong Kong Palace Museum (HKPM) will open to the public on July 2.
+The Hong Kong Palace Museum (HKPM) opens to public on 2 July 2022.
 The HKPM presents over 900 priceless treasures from the Palace Museum.
 Many of them are on display in Hong Kong for the first time, while others have never been shown to the public before.
 The Museum regularly presents special exhibitions featuring Chinese art and culture, as well as art treasures from other parts of the world.
 Ticket Information Visitors with a general admission ticket can visit seven thematic exhibitions, while those holding a special exhibition ticket can tour all of the galleries (the seven thematic exhibitions, plus “The Making of Masterpieces: Chinese Painting and Calligraphy from the Palace Museum” and “Grand Gallop: Art and Culture of the Horse”).
 An adult general admission ticket costs $50, while a concession ticket* is $25; a special exhibition ticket costs $120, while a concession ticket* is $60.
 Please note that on-site ticket sales will not be available for the first three months after the HKPM’s opening.
 Visitors have to purchase tickets in advance through the Hong Kong Palace Museum website, West Kowloon Cultural District website and West Kowloon Cultural District App.
 To celebrate HKPM's opening, the thematic exhibitions will be free of charge every Wednesday during its first year.
 Visitors are required to register online for free admission. *Concession tickets are available to full-time students, children aged seven to 11, citizens aged 60 or above, people with disabilities (with one companion), and Comprehensive Social Security Assistance recipients.
 Admission for children aged six or below is free.
 Find out more about the HKPM at the official website.

 This year, the Education Bureau (EDB) launched the e-Gallery, a one-stop online portal.
 The e-Gallery showcases Hong Kong students' multifarious learning outcomes in different domains, namely values education, languages, humanities, creativity and problem-solving, STEM education, arts and culture, and physical development, as well as celebrates students' outstanding performances in whole-person development.
 From time to time, the e-Gallery will announce the outstanding achievements of Hong Kong students in local, national and international competitions.
 It will also recommend competitions of various types for schools to nominate student participants.
 Moreover, it will feature Hong Kong outstanding students' learning experiences in different domains, aiming to inspire more students to take up challenges and stretch their potential.
 In addition, the e-Gallery will hold online exhibitions which, as compared to physical exhibitions, will allow more flexibility for displaying students' attainments in whole-person development and provide opportunities for students and teachers to appreciate and learn from one another.
 You are also welcomed to watch the below introduction video by the e-Gallery: